-Depending on the size of your event, how much man power you have helping you and what you’ve promised with tickets then I’d think long and hard before running a raffle.
+Depending on the size of your event, how much manpower you have helping you and what you’ve promised with tickets then I’d think long and hard before running a raffle.
 They seem great in theory but they take a lot of time and effort to gather items and run it, but if you think you can pull it off then go for it!

-Don’t just ask any man and his dog, because business get asked all the time for this stuff.
+Don’t just ask any man and his dog, because businesses get asked all the time for this stuff.
 Be meaningful about who you ask, why they would give to your cause over anything else.
 Make it worth their while, and explain what their donation gets them.

 Keep a spreadsheet of the business you plan to/have contacted.
-Create a form for them to fill out with their details, names, phone numbers, description of item they’re donating, pick up/drop off details.
-This way when your promoting the raffle you have all the details on hand and also it actually makes it to the winner 🙂
+Create a form for them to fill out with their details, names, phone numbers, description of the item they’re donating, pick up/drop off details.
+This way when you’re promoting the raffle you have all the details on hand and also it actually makes it to the winner 🙂

 Some Fun Ideas

-If you don’t want to do a raffle or you wanna really make it a night to remember then some little low cost ideas can have a big effect.
+If you don’t want to do a raffle or you wanna really make it a night to remember then some little low-cost ideas can have a big effect.

 We had a dedicated SnapChat filter for the night.
 It cost around $20 and we selected an area to cover most of our town (you do this via their website).